 There is no point in talking about how organised you are without actually following the rules that you set for yourself.
 If you should be revising every Tuesday between 3 pm and 6 pm, then do it!
 It’s important to factor in any part-time work you may have, managing work and studying isn’t easy, finding the right balance is vital.
-You’re only wasting your own time and affecting your own studies, therefore when you make a plan stick to it!

 Once you have a schedule, your body and mind will become accustomed to this routine and waking up, and studying will become a lot easier.
 Students eating healthy will find themsleves more focused and less tired.
 Your body will react to this new order of events positively because as humans, we need some level of routine in our lives.
 Hectic and disorganised lives create chaos and stress which don’t go hand-in-hand with university degrees.

 This wonderful plan that you created will also be focused around your deadlines – they won’t exist to make you look good.
 Your deadlines will include coursework, projects and exams and most of the time will be some form of assessment, which are paramount into you getting a decent degree.
 You’ll find that you work better to the deadlines and find yourself less stressed about handing in that essay two minutes before the deadline is due.

 When it does come to revising, opening a textbook at a random page and taking notes from that topic won’t get you good grades.